Being a single mom is not a death sentence — Ijewere - Vanguard News

 By Esther Onyegbula

 Esther Ijewere is an enterprising social activist, gender advocate, columnist, author, mother of two and the Executive Director of Rubies Ink Initiative for Women and Children.
-An Olabisi Onabanjo University-trained Sociologist, as a social advocate, Esther Ijewere is the brain behind W.A.R- Walk Against Rape, an advocacy initiative created to lend a voice for the victims of rape and demand justice.
-Esther Ijewere is also a columnist with a national daily, a platform used to celebrate exceptional women with inspiring stories across the globe.
-In her bid to seek balance with her work, Esther Ijewere started the fast-growing community for Men called ‘Men who Inspire.
+An Olabisi Onabanjo University-trained Sociologist, as a social advocate, she is the brain behind W.A.R- Walk Against Rape, an advocacy initiative created to lend a voice for the victims of rape and demand justice.
+She is also a columnist with a national daily, a platform used to celebrate exceptional women with inspiring stories across the globe.
+In her bid to seek balance with her work, she started the fast-growing community for Men called ‘Men who Inspire.

 With hindsight tell us about growing up and lessons you think can be drawn